syncfusion-content/maui-docs/MAUI/PDF-Viewer/Select-Deselect-Annotations.md

 {% endhighlight %}
 {% endtabs %}

-The following images represent the customized selector color of an unlocked and locked circle annotations respectively.
+The following images represent the customized selector color of an unlocked and locked circle annotation.

 ![Selector color of an unlocked annotation.](Images/Annotations/selected-unlocked.png)